Due to COVID-19 the number of available conference tickets is limited.

-The European emission reduction goals, ratified in the Paris agreement, require major CO2 emission reductions from the transportation sector.
-However, there appears to be little or no consensus about the best solution for achieving these goals.
+The European emission reduction goals, ratified in the COP21 Paris agreement, require major CO2 emission reductions from the transportation sector through the year 2050.
+However, there are different ways to achieve these defossilization targets.

 +49 241 5689 9836